Understanding healthcare in canada

 Medical tests for diagnosis

-The referral process aligns with the systematic approach of the Canadian healthcare system, and it also means that our medical tests are usually covered under provincial healthcare plans.
+The referral process aligns with the systematic approach of the Canadian healthcare system, and it also means that your medical tests are usually covered under provincial healthcare plans.
 While wait times may vary, the standardized referral system helps manage expectations and resources effectively.

 Out-of-Province Care